Working With Interpreter Training (WWIT)

 How to book

-For off-site sessions fill in the online training request form.
+You can arrange a session by filling in the online training request form.

 - an AIS office in Darwin, Katherine, Tennant Creek or Alice Springs.

 You can also book by filling in and submitting the training request form below.